 expanded interpretations of music by Alexander Seropian | ||||

-While working on See You Starside, I came up with an orchestral version of ‘Rushing’ that didn’t fit into the project, but it was too good to throw aside.
+While working on See You Starside, I created an orchestral version of ‘Rushing’ that didn’t fit the project but was too good to throw aside.
 There was nothing for it but to make symphonic versions of all sixteen of my arrangements.
 Some of these are more orchestral than others, but I think they all work pretty well, and it was a fun project.
-I never really came up with a title for this collection that I actually liked, even after changing it from Ultraviolins (which would’ve been better suited for Doom). | ||||
+I never came up with a title for this collection that I actually liked, even after changing it from Ultraviolins (which would’ve been better suited for Doom). | ||||

 2023-02-04 |